 Changing Your WordPress Password in a Few Easy Steps

 Creating and using strong passwords is critical in this day and age, with so many virtual threats around.
-You definitely don’t want to be locked out of your WordPress admin, so you need to make sure to pick a strong password that you won’t forget.
+No matter what type of WordPress user role you have, you definitely don’t want to be locked out of your WordPress admin, so you need to make sure to pick a strong password that you won’t forget.

 Today, we’ll show you a few simple steps for changing your WordPress password.
 It is very easy to do and it will require just a minute of your time.